Kluvens/python_learning_notebook/README.md

 By doing this, we can't call __attribute outside of a class.
 However, we still can call it with `_class__attribute`

-### Special methods
+### Magic methods
-Some of the special methods can be referred as operator overloading.
+Called magic mehtods or dunder methods because they have double underscores on both sides of the method name.

 #### `__str__()`
 To make an object printable.